An Alternative Approach to Formal Mathematics that Focuses on Communication and Accessibility: What are the Benefits of Formal Mathematics?

 The fourth benefit is that \emph{results can be mechanically checked}.
 Formal proofs can be represented as data structures, and software can be used to check that these data structures represent actual proofs in the formal proof system of the logic. \emph{Proof assistants} can be used to help humans construct formal proofs, and \emph{automated theorem provers} can be used to automatically discover formal proofs.
 Since the software needed to check the correctness of the formal proofs is often very simple and easily verified itself, it is possible to verify the correctness of the formal proofs with a very high level of assurance.
 Thus mathematical results can be mechanically checked by constructing formal proofs of them in the formal proof system of the logic and then using software to check the correctness of the formal proofs.
 High assurance of mathematical correctness is especially needed for cutting-edge mathematics research~\cite{Avigad24} and the development of safety-, security-, and mission-critical software~\cite{BlanchetteMahboubi26}.

 Finally, the fifth benefit is that \emph{we can regard mathematical knowledge as a formal structure}.
 Using the little theories method, a body of mathematical knowledge can be represented as a theory graph built by creating theories, defining new concepts, posing and then proving conjectures, constructing theory morphisms, and transporting definitions and theorems via theory morphisms.
-The knowledge embodied in a formal structure of this kind can be studied, managed, searched, and presented using software.
+The knowledge embodied in a formal structure of this kind can be studied, developed, searched, and presented using software.

 The benefits of formal mathematics are huge.
 Greater rigor and discovering conceptual errors have been principal goals of mathematicians for thousands of years.
 Software support can greatly extend the reach and productivity of mathematics practitioners.
-Mechanically checked results can drive mathematics forward in areas where the ideas are poorly understood (often due to their novelty) or highly complex.
-And mathematical knowledge as a formal structure can enable the techniques and tools of mathematics and computing to be applied to mathematical knowledge itself.
+Mechanically checked results can drive mathematics forward in areas where the ideas are poorly understood (often due to their novelty), highly complex, or underlying a critical real-world application.
+And mathematical knowledge as a formal structure can enable the techniques and tools of mathematics and computing to be applied to mathematical knowledge~itself.